 Included in your policy:

-or find a new home due to damage.
+or find a new home due to damage after an insured loss.
 Customize the amount of coverage you need.

 We'll help you cover the cost of damages if someone is accidentally injured at your condo or you unintentionally cause injury to someone (at home